 For more information, see the U.S. Customs and Border Protection presentation--How do I Read Tariff Shift Rules.

-For qualifying goods, in which U.S.-Morocco FTA duty benefits are requested, the importer must make a claim of preference.
+For qualifying goods in which USMFTA duty benefits are requested, the importer must make a claim of preference.
 The Agreement does not require that the importer provide a certificate of origin in support of the claim of preference.
-However, both the importer and the exporter have obligations to generate supporting documentation to back-up any claims of preferential treatment under the U.S.-Morocco FTA.
+However, both the importer and the exporter have obligations to generate supporting documentation to back-up any claims of preferential treatment under the USMFTA.

 To make a claim for preferential tariff treatment for a good, the importer must submit to the customs authority of the importing Party, on request, a signed declaration setting forth all pertinent information concerning the growth, production, or manufacture of the good.
 A requested declaration may require the following details: